HillaryDanan/linguistic-memory-framework/README.md

 **H4:** If distinctions exist, they emerge from linguistic structure (narrative framing, temporal markers, self-reference) learned from training corpora, supporting the hypothesis that language itself organizes memory-like behavior independent of biological substrates.

+**H5 (NEW):** Repeated instance testing will show:
+- High consistency for semantic-like responses (trained knowledge)
+- Variable responses for autobiographical-like prompts (generation artifacts)
+- This pattern distinguishing "retrieval" from "confabulation"

 ---

 ## Repository Structure